mau-me/engenharia_de_dados_aws_bootcamp/README.md

 ## About <a name = "about"></a>

-Repositório criado para hospedar os projetos do bootcamp de engenharia de dados com aws da How.
+Este repositório contém todas as atividades realizadas durante o bootcamp de engenharia de dados com aws da How.

 ## Getting Started <a name = "getting_started"></a>